-EDMONTON – Get ready to channel the 70s this August, as the 33rd annual Edmonton International Fringe Festival takes you on a trip.
+EDMONTON – Get ready to channel the 70s, as the 33rd annual Edmonton International Fringe Festival takes you on a 11-day trip starting Thursday.

 This year’s theme is “Fringed and Confused,” which the program director says is “a bit of a ‘Throw Back Thursday’ inspiration.”

 “I have spent a lot of time learning the grassroots history of the festival — how themes came to be, and what is different now from then…I thought, ‘what better time to do a throw back to that grassroots spirit,’ which really started in the 70s,” said Murray Utas.

 “The 70s to me were about innocence, sunshine, happiness, community and gathering — just like the Fringe.”